SAP/terraform-provider-btp/DEVELOPER.md

 **Step 2:** There is no step 2 😎.

+The following variants are supported for the GitHub Codespace:

+* "Terraform provider for SAP BTP - Development" - the configuration in [.devcontainer/default/devcontainer.json](.devcontainer/default/devcontainer.json) contains the development override for the Terraform provider so that the local build is used.
+You must set the environment variables `BTP_USERNAME` and `BTP_PASSWORD` yourself.
+* "Terraform provider for SAP BTP - Development (with remote state)" - the configuration in [.devcontainer/default_remote/devcontainer.json](.devcontainer/default_remote/devcontainer.json) enhances the "Terraform provider for SAP BTP - Development" by adding the configuration JSON for a state backend of type `remote`.
+To complete the setup you must add your access token to the file `~/.terraform.d/credentials.tfrc.json`.

 ## Dev Container

 > **Note**: In order to use dev containers, you must have a container runtime up and running on the machine.
 For details, we refer to the official documentation about [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers).